-The site is located at the northwest corner of Harvill Avenue and Orange Avenue in Perris, California.
-The site is bounded to the north by vacant land, to the east by Harvill Avenue, to the south by Orange Avenue and to the west by a demolished single-family residence (SFR) and vacant land.
+The site is located at the southwest corner of Water Street and Harvill Avenue in an unincorporated portion of Riverside County near Perris, California.
+The site is bounded to the north by Water Street, to the west by a single-family residence and vacant lots, to the south by Orange Avenue, and to the east by vacant lots and Harvill Avenue.
 The general location of the site is illustrated on the Site Location Map, included as Plate 1 of this report.